mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 Hyperlink cells can be used for references in MPS.
 In contrast to normal reference cells they automatically become blue and underlined if the mouse hovers over them (no Ctrl is necessary).
 The following style attributes are supported:

-- **hyperlink-reference**: make a reference a hyperlink
+- **hyperlink-reference**: create a link for a node reference
 - **hyperlink-handler**: a function that's called when the link is clicked.
 The *util* parameter object contains a method *openInBrowser* for opening a URL with the default web browser.
 - **hyperlink-style**: can be URl or reference.
 The reference style forces the usage of the key *ctrl* to activate the hyperlink.
 - **hyperlink-node**: the node that should be displayed after the link was clicked
-- **hyperlink-focus**: focus the target node of the hyperlink after navigating to it.
+- **hyperlink-focus**: set the focus on the target node of the hyperlink after navigating to it.
 - **hyperlink-select**: select the target node of the hyperlink after navigating to it.

 ## JFreeChart